 Such a project could start by targeting the broadest and potentially most EA-aligned audiences—for our Market Testing team to identify, of course—and aim to be published in top specialized media for those groups.
 While drawing from a central common set of well crafted ideas and terminology, articles would differ in addressing the particular concerns of people in that target group, and using their own idiom to do so.
 Texts would highlight particular ways effective giving fits their world view and how its tenets can help them improve their work or their lives.

-In order to speak in the voices of authentic insiders, we might do well to mine the multitalented ranks of EA for writers to author articles on areas in which they have experience.
+In order to speak in the voices of authentic insiders, we might do well to mine the multitalented ranks of EA for writers who have experience or specialties in various areas, as well as looking to all donors, pledgers, and others active with EA who could represent different professions or areas of interest.

 One additional idea from Julian is to frame such an effort as a series of profiles of people in defined disciplines, e.g., "How this software engineer approaches charity."
 It is possible this framing might be a good alternative to reach people in disciplines similar to that of the person profiled, and might even relate to a wider audience, if that is the objective of the messaging.

 Can anyone see a downside risk here?
-I haven’t so far—with some caveats discussed under Broader Questions below—and it seems to me that, with careful attention to leading readers toward further engagement with effective giving and beyond that, EA, such an effort might also cultivate a growing crop of EA groups in the workplace (or among any targeted groups).
+I haven’t so far—with some caveats discussed under Broader Questions below—and it seems to me that, with careful attention to leading readers toward further engagement with effective giving and beyond that, EA, such an effort might also cultivate a growing crop of EA groups in the workplace or among other targeted groups.

 BROADER QUESTION: HOW RAPID SHOULD THE MOVEMENT GROW?